Page last updated at 08:17 GMT, Tuesday, September 9 2014

 What are our priorities?

-It is not possible to investigate every complaint with equal
+It is not possible to investigate every complaint or carry out

-residential garden.
-The scale of priorities is shown below and can
+The scale of priorities is shown below and can change during the

 Danger to the public?